United States Public Health Service: 21st century

+The Advanced Research Projects Agency for Health was created by the Consolidated Appropriations Act, 2022.

 Activities

 Public health worker Sara Josephine Baker, M.D. established many programs to help the poor in New York City keep their infants healthy, leading teams of nurses into the crowded neighborhoods of Hell's Kitchen and teaching mothers how to dress, feed, and bathe their babies.
 Another key pioneer of public health in the U.S. was Lillian Wald, who founded the Henry Street Settlement house in New York.
 The Visiting Nurse Service of New York was a significant organization for bringing health care to the urban poor.

 In the area of environmental protection and public health, a Public Health Service 1969 community water survey that looked at more than a thousand drinking water systems across the United States drew two important conclusions that supported a growing demand for stronger protections that were adopted in the 1974 Safe Drinking Water Act.
 The survey concluded, first, that the state supervision programs were very uneven and often lax, and, second, that the bacteriological quality of the water, particularly among small systems, was of concern.

 The 1963 Clean Air Act gave the Public Health Service in the Department of Health, Education, and Welfare the authority to take abatement action against industries if it could be demonstrated that they were polluting across state lines, or if a governor requested.
 Some of these actions involved the Ohio River Valley, New York, and New Jersey.
 The service also began monitoring air pollution. the 1967 Clean Air Act redirected attention to larger air quality control regions.